Hamilton High School (Wisconsin): Instrumental music

-The Hamilton High School band program consists of a wind symphony (primarily juniors/seniors), a symphonic band (primarily freshmen/sophomores), two jazz bands, a competitive marching band, and a pep band.
-The symphonic and concert bands rehearse daily and perform throughout the year.
+The Hamilton High School band program consists of a concert band made up of all grade levels, two jazz bands, and a competitive marching and pep band.
+The concert band rehearses on an every-other-day basis and perform throughout the year.
 The marching band practices during the summer until the end of the marching season (typically mid to late October), and has taken third place in their division at state in 2014, 2015 and 2018, and second in 2019.
-They also participated in the 2019 London New Year’s Day parade.
+They participated in the 2019 London New Year’s Day parade.
+The band students also went to Rome to march in the 2025 New Year's Day parade.
+They go on a trip every other year which alternates between domestic and international trips.
 Jazz Band 1 performs publicly at local parties, meetings, and other events.
-There are also guitar classes and piano classes.

 Choral music

-The Hamilton High School choir program consists of a concert choir (juniors/seniors), a cantabile choir (freshmen/sophomores), an a cappella choir, and a competitive show choir, Synergy.
-The concert and cantabile choirs rehearse daily and perform throughout the year.
-The a cappella choir also practices daily, and performs at locations around Sussex and Milwaukee, especially over the holiday season.
+The Hamilton High School choir program consists of the Charger Singers (traditional choir), Hamiltones a cappella choir, and a competitive show choir, Synergy.
+The Charger Singers rehearse every other day and perform at four concerts throughout the year.
+The a cappella choir also practices every other day, and performs at locations around Sussex and Milwaukee, especially over the holiday season as well as four traditional choir concerts.
 Synergy Show Choir holds auditions in May for the following school year, and has a choreography camp at the end of July.
-It competes throughout the state.
-The choir program has expanded from a single, 30-member all female ensemble to four mixed choirs, all performing music of varying degrees of difficulty and style.
+It competes at four competitions during the winter months throughout the state.
+The choir program has expanded from a single, 30-member all female ensemble to three mixed choirs, all performing music of varying degrees of difficulty and style.
 They participated with the band in the London New Year’s Day parade.